finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 # How to manage application state in large React projects, or format-agnostic data handling

 At this article I'm going to explain the most efficient way to handle data at the application state that's coming from the server.
-This idea is library-agnistic and can be used with any library like Redux, MobX or [my own library](https://github.com/finom/use-change) (I recommend to check it out!).
+This idea is library-agnistic and can be used with any library like Redux but here I'm going to use [use-change](https://github.com/finom/use-change).
 It's also going to probably useful with other rendering libraries such as Vue but I don't have enough experience with it to be sure.

 The main concept of this idea is an **entity**.
 An entity is an object that comes from your database: a user, a company, a product, a something.
 Any entity can have dependencies in form of their properties.
 Let's use the following object as a reference to what I'm describibg here.